 I like things to be symmetrical.

 I prefer grey-based paint over yellow-based paint and the lighter the shade the better.
 Think barely tinted whites.
+This is funny because my favorite color is Yellow.

 My dream car is a Mercedes Benz G-Wagon.